Join other BSAC members and take part in the Great Seagrass Survey.

 • We recommend uploading your results as soon as you can following your survey.
 It quickly becomes much harder to remember what you did or where you saved a file.
 Full instructions on how to upload your data are given in the survey instructions.

-Seagrass survey form
+Seagrass survey forms

 • Keep an eye on your inbox for updates on the results from the Great Seagrass Survey.
 When we validate the data collected it is possible that we may need to contact you to confirm details of your survey, for example if you have made a particularly exciting discovery.
 We believe it is important to share the results of the Great Seagrass Survey with all those who took part in collecting the data.
 Once all of the data has been analysed, we will send you a summary of what was learnt from the Great Seagrass Survey.